RonenLobachev/HwSerialSniffer/README.md

 After you start application and start to receive data you will see next information:

 **Diff :** "Diff between this message and previous received message(Only on RX) in ms" **T:** "Time tag in ms" **[RX/TX]:** "Data, each byte separate with **,** delimiter"

+Same line written to log file (in the same location where is executable).
+Name of file ComLog.txt.